kennet10/RhymeAndRhythm/README.md

 In the faraway future, all records of music have been wiped from existence due to an undisclosed incident.
 When time travel is invented, you are sent on a mission to travel back in time and recover all of the music that was lost.

-A quasi-8 key rhythm game with story component, version 1.0 almost finished!
+A quasi-8 key rhythm game with story component!

 ## Controls